Bluette1/twitter-redesign/README.md

    - bookmark another user's thought(s) on their *home page*
    - bookmark another user's thought(s) on their *user profile page*
    - remove a bookmark from their bookmarks page
+   - access the latest news in technology on the trends page

 ### Deployment
 - You can deploy on [Heroku](https://devcenter.heroku.com/categories/ruby-support).